 - It is a violation of federal law for OAC Collection Specialists to report inaccurate or incomplete information on your credit report.

 - OAC Collections may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

-- OAC Collections must be honest about who they are and what they are trying to do.
+- OAC Collections must be honest about who they are and what they are attempting to do.
 They must notify you that they are a collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell OAC Collections it’s your policy to deal with everything in writing.
 Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease and desist letter.

 Record their phone calls.
 If you must deal with a debt collector on the phone, consider recording the conversation.
 In 35 states and D.C., it’s legal to secretly record phone calls.
 In the other 15 states, you can record with the other party’s permission.
 Simply informing the collector of your intention to record may count as permission.

 Don’t believe what they say.
 Debt collectors are notorious for resorting to false threats, deceitful tactics, and any means necessary to coerce you into settling your outstanding debt.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.